Tylian/XKit/Fixing-a-bug.md

 7. Commit the changes and submit a pull request.
 [Github's documentation](https://help.github.com/articles/using-pull-requests/) has more information.

+[This](https://github.com/hobinjk/XKit/pull/18) is a particularly great example of a pull request.

 ## Creating your own fork
 This requires a bit of knowledge of git and pretty in-depth understanding of Github.
 This is only necessary if you want to see local changes to the Extensions directory without going through the XKit Editor.